sjentsch/lsjDocs/Ch08/Ch08_Estimation_5.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As far as I can tell, jamovi does not (yet) include a simple way to calculate
-confidence intervals for the mean as part of the ‘Descriptives’ functionality.
+confidence intervals for the mean as part of the functionality of
-But the ``Descriptives`` do have a check box for the S.E.
-Mean, so you can use
+``Descriptives``.
+But the ``Descriptives`` do have a check box for the
-this to calculate the lower 95% confidence interval as:
+``S.E.
+Mean``, so you can use this to calculate the lower 95% confidence
+interval as:

 ``Mean - (1.96 * S.E.
 Mean)`` , and the upper 95% confidence interval
 as: